fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 To use a variable mapping, you need to do as follows:

-1. Insert a place holder in the test resource.
+1. Insert a placeholder in the test resource.

    As of 2022/03/14, a variable may only be used in the following cases: